-In previous essays I have pointed out that the Bhagavad Gita is an exposition of the Sankhya philosophy.
-Sankhya postulates the existence of three eternal things or entities: God, the individual spirit, and the divine Creative Power within which the individual evolves.
+I have pointed out previously that the Bhagavad Gita is an exposition of the Sankhya philosophy.
+Sankhya postulates the existence of three eternal entities: God, the individual spirit, and the Divine Creative Power within which the individual evolves.
 This verse is about them.
 The Primal Element, the Adhibhuta, is Parashakti, the Supreme Energy which manifests as the entire range of relative being, including all the forms assumed by sentient beings in their evolutionary pilgrimage within itself.
 The Primal Deity is the individual divine Self, the jivatman, the purusha which is moving up the ladder of Adhibhuta.
-The Adhiyajna, the Primal Sacrifice is Brahman Itself, dwelling in the body [dehe dehabhritam] along with the individual Self.
+The Adhiyajna, the Primal Sacrifice is Brahman itself, dwelling in the body [dehe dehabhritam] along with the individual Self.

-The new idea presented in this verse is the concept that by entering into all beings as their Indweller God has become The Primal Sacrifice.
+The new idea presented in this verse is the concept that by entering into all beings as their Indweller God has become the Primal Sacrifice.
 Interestingly, the best elucidation of this idea is to be found in an esoteric Christian ritual–the Mass rite formulated by Bishop James I. Wedgwood, founder of the Liberal Catholic Church.
-In one of the prayers God is addressed as Him “Who, abiding unchangeable within Thyself, didst nevertheless in the mystery of Thy boundless love and Thine eternal Sacrifice breathe forth Thine own divine life into Thy universe….
+As referred to previously, in one of the prayers God is addressed as him “Who, abiding unchangeable within Thyself, didst nevertheless in the mystery of Thy boundless love and Thine eternal Sacrifice breathe forth Thine own divine life into Thy universe….
 Omnipotent, all-pervading, by that self-same Sacrifice Thou dost continually uphold all creation, resting not by night or day, working evermore through that… enduring Sacrifice by which the world is nourished and sustained.”

-God does not only sacrifice Himself by entering into limited modes of being, he also does so by willingly experiencing all the attendant changes and states of mind inherent in those conditions.
-Many people ask how God can allow people to suffer, not realizing that He is suffering every pain and sorrow that all beings–not just humans–are enduring.
-A dying person only experiences the suffering and death of a single body, while God is experiencing the suffering and death of an almost infinite number of bodies–all at the same time.
+God does not only sacrifice himself by entering into limited modes of being, he also does so by willingly experiencing all the attendant changes and states of mind and body inherent in those conditions.
+Many people ask how God can allow people to suffer, not realizing that he is experiencing every pain and sorrow that all sentient beings–not just humans–are enduring.
+A dying person only experiences the suffering and death of a single body, while God is experiencing the suffering and death of an almost infinite number of bodies, all at the same time.
 There is no nuance of struggle or suffering that God does not undergo right with us.
 Is this not a sacrifice beyond all conception?
 The sufferings we undergo are for our eventual benefit; they are necessary for us.
-Yet God, who certainly needs no such, agrees to live and experience all that we experience.
+Yet God, who certainly needs no such, agrees to live in us and experience all that we experience.
 There could be no greater sacrifice, no greater mercy, no greater love.
-So the next time we feel like complaining about our fate let us remember that God is enduring the same fate right along with us.
+So the next time we feel like complaining about our “fate” let us remember that God is enduring the same fate right along with us.

 Read the next article in the Bhagavad Gita for Awakening: The Sure Way To Realize God